-This program is intended for students who are interested in pursuing mid-level careers in the health care field or for those already working in the field who seek to expand their knowledge without pursuing a formal graduate degree program in health administration.
+This program is intended for students who are interested in pursuing midlevel careers in the health-care field or for those already working in the field who want to expand their knowledge without pursuing a formal graduate degree program in health administration.
+The program is composed of five courses in the departments of political science and public administration, health education, finance, and related areas.